Benjamin Franklin: Newspaperman

 Upon Denham's death, Franklin returned to his former trade.
-In 1728, he set up a printing house in partnership with Hugh Meredith; the following year he became the publisher of a newspaper called The Pennsylvania Gazette.
+In 1728, he set up a printing house in partnership with Hugh Meredith; the following year he became the publisher of The Pennsylvania Gazette, a newspaper in Philadelphia.
 The Gazette gave Franklin a forum for agitation about a variety of local reforms and initiatives through printed essays and observations.
 Over time, his commentary, and his adroit cultivation of a positive image as an industrious and intellectual young man, earned him a great deal of social respect.
-But even after he achieved fame as a scientist and statesman, he habitually signed his letters with the unpretentious 'B. Franklin, Printer.'
+But even after he achieved fame as a scientist and statesman, he habitually signed his letters with the unpretentious 'B. Franklin, Printer'.

 In 1732, he published the first German-language newspaper in America – Die Philadelphische Zeitung – although it failed after only one year because four other newly founded German papers quickly dominated the newspaper market.
 Franklin also printed Moravian religious books in German.
 He often visited Bethlehem, Pennsylvania, staying at the Moravian Sun Inn.
 In a 1751 pamphlet on demographic growth and its implications for the Thirteen Colonies, he called the Pennsylvania Germans "Palatine Boors" who could never acquire the "Complexion" of Anglo-American settlers and referred to "Blacks and Tawneys" as weakening the social structure of the colonies.
 Although he apparently reconsidered shortly thereafter, and the phrases were omitted from all later printings of the pamphlet, his views may have played a role in his political defeat in 1764.

 According to Ralph Frasca, Franklin promoted the printing press as a device to instruct colonial Americans in moral virtue.
 Frasca argues he saw this as a service to God, because he understood moral virtue in terms of actions, thus, doing good provides a service to God.
 Despite his own moral lapses, Franklin saw himself as uniquely qualified to instruct Americans in morality.
 He tried to influence American moral life through the construction of a printing network based on a chain of partnerships from the Carolinas to New England.
 He thereby invented the first newspaper chain.
 It was more than a business venture, for like many publishers he believed that the press had a public-service duty.